maxibor/sourcepredict/README.md

 <img src="img/sourcepredict_logo.png" width="300">

-Prediction/classification of the origin of a metagenomics sample.
+SourcePredict is a Python package distributed through Conda, to classify and predict the origin of metagenomic samples, given a reference dataset of known origins, a problem also known as source tracking.

 ## Installation